 Joanna commercial artwork includes themed murals, devised and illustrated educational materials.
 As part of her work she also facilitates issue-based creative art projects, often with an intercultural/environmental/educational dimension.
 Joanna also works as a freelance Art/Object Handling Technician with clients that have included National Museum of Scotland, National Galleries of Scotland and the Tate Gallery – London.

-“Working with Fay and Lindsay has definitely added an extra (and enjoyable) dimension to my work.
+“Working Lindsay has definitely added an extra (and enjoyable) dimension to my work.
 Between us we have the creative skills, technical knowledge and practical experience to deliver something that is much greater than the sum of the parts.
 For example in addition to fulfilling the artistic and engagement element of the project together we can also consult, plan, record, report and deliver in a way that adds value and depth and helps our clients achieve their wider goals and, targets and strategies.
 We all contribute to the creative process but by playing to our individual strengths I am free to concentrate of the areas of the work that I really love. “

 Much of Joanna’s community arts practice focuses on projects that promote active dialogue and better understanding between diverse cultural and social groups. she sees enjoyment of art and nature as a great way of opening dialogue and making connections.
 Her inspiration and approach has always been based on the principles of empowerment, collaboration, and creative group dynamics.
 Joanna creates a learning environment in which both the student and teacher are drawn into a compelling sense of adventure, possibility and discovery.